Jazz Pharmaceuticals (NASDAQ:JAZZ) Releases FY 2022 Earnings Guidance

-Jazz Pharmaceuticals (NASDAQ:JAZZ – Get Rating) last posted its quarterly earnings results on Tuesday, March 1st.
-The specialty pharmaceutical company reported $4.21 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.96 by $1.25.
-The business had revenue of $896.73 million for the quarter, compared to analyst estimates of $866.71 million.
-Jazz Pharmaceuticals had a positive return on equity of 21.43% and a negative net margin of 5.62%.
-Jazz Pharmaceuticals’s revenue for the quarter was up 34.7% compared to the same quarter last year.
-During the same period last year, the company earned $3.56 EPS.
-On average, equities analysts expect that Jazz Pharmaceuticals will post 13.2 earnings per share for the current year.
+Jazz Pharmaceuticals (NASDAQ:JAZZ – Get Rating) last posted its earnings results on Tuesday, March 1st.
+The specialty pharmaceutical company reported $4.21 EPS for the quarter, topping the Zacks’ consensus estimate of $2.96 by $1.25.
+Jazz Pharmaceuticals had a positive return on equity of 21.56% and a negative net margin of 10.65%.
+The business had revenue of $896.73 million for the quarter, compared to analysts’ expectations of $866.71 million.
+During the same quarter in the previous year, the firm earned $3.56 earnings per share.
+The business’s revenue was up 34.7% compared to the same quarter last year.
+As a group, equities analysts forecast that Jazz Pharmaceuticals will post 13.52 earnings per share for the current year.

-In related news, CEO Bruce C. Cozadd sold 6,372 shares of the company’s stock in a transaction on Tuesday, February 1st.
+In other news, CEO Bruce C. Cozadd sold 6,372 shares of the company’s stock in a transaction on Tuesday, February 1st.
 The stock was sold at an average price of $139.23, for a total transaction of $887,173.56.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-4.30% of the stock is currently owned by corporate insiders.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Insiders own 4.30% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in the business.
-Thrivent Financial for Lutherans grew its holdings in Jazz Pharmaceuticals by 1.5% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 16,284 shares of the specialty pharmaceutical company’s stock valued at $2,075,000 after purchasing an additional 237 shares during the period.
-Comerica Bank grew its holdings in Jazz Pharmaceuticals by 2.2% during the fourth quarter.
-Comerica Bank now owns 30,751 shares of the specialty pharmaceutical company’s stock valued at $4,030,000 after purchasing an additional 666 shares during the period.
-Advisors Asset Management Inc. grew its holdings in Jazz Pharmaceuticals by 47.3% during the fourth quarter.
-Advisors Asset Management Inc. now owns 4,481 shares of the specialty pharmaceutical company’s stock valued at $571,000 after purchasing an additional 1,439 shares during the period.
-JustInvest LLC bought a new stake in Jazz Pharmaceuticals during the fourth quarter valued at about $207,000.
-Finally, Virtu Financial LLC bought a new stake in Jazz Pharmaceuticals during the fourth quarter valued at about $218,000.
-91.95% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently added to or reduced their stakes in JAZZ.
+Morgan Stanley increased its holdings in shares of Jazz Pharmaceuticals by 81.1% during the 2nd quarter.
+Morgan Stanley now owns 500,359 shares of the specialty pharmaceutical company’s stock worth $88,884,000 after buying an additional 224,068 shares during the last quarter.
+BlackRock Inc. increased its holdings in shares of Jazz Pharmaceuticals by 3.1% during the 4th quarter.
+BlackRock Inc. now owns 6,450,368 shares of the specialty pharmaceutical company’s stock worth $821,778,000 after buying an additional 191,603 shares during the last quarter.
+Cubist Systematic Strategies LLC boosted its position in Jazz Pharmaceuticals by 163.8% during the 4th quarter.
+Cubist Systematic Strategies LLC now owns 13,040 shares of the specialty pharmaceutical company’s stock worth $1,661,000 after purchasing an additional 8,097 shares during the period.
+California State Teachers Retirement System boosted its position in Jazz Pharmaceuticals by 3.6% during the 4th quarter.
+California State Teachers Retirement System now owns 110,248 shares of the specialty pharmaceutical company’s stock worth $14,046,000 after purchasing an additional 3,843 shares during the period.
+Finally, Parametric Portfolio Associates LLC boosted its position in Jazz Pharmaceuticals by 1.6% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 211,625 shares of the specialty pharmaceutical company’s stock worth $26,961,000 after purchasing an additional 3,361 shares during the period.
+Institutional investors and hedge funds own 91.95% of the company’s stock.

 Jazz Pharmaceuticals Company Profile (Get Rating)